 Ragin, however, was knocked to the ground during the altercation and transported to a local hospital.
 Adding insult to injury, Ragin was also arrested.

 “Mr. Ragin was determined to be the primary aggressor and was taken into custody,” the Atlanta police said in the incident summary obtained by USA Today.
 “He was charged with two counts of battery.”

 TMZ Sports also acquired Ragin’s official police mug shot, which was taken in his hospital bed.

-Jones, the 34-year-old former All-Pro defensive back, is no stranger to getting in trouble with the law, but this time, police say he was merely defending himself.
+Adam Jones, the 34-year-old former All-Pro defensive back, is no stranger to getting in trouble with the law, but this time, police say he was merely defending himself at the Atlanta airport.

 Moral of the story: No matter how big and bad you think you are, do not run up on an NFL player.
 It won’t end well.

 This post was originally published on July 11, 2018.